nkallen/gitdb/README.md

 GitDB uses the HTTP verbs with a fairly standard interpretation. `POST` creates a new resource, `PUT` replaces a resource, `PATCH` updates a resource, and `DELETE` deletes a resource.

 Every resource in git is immutable except for references (e.g., a branch).
-So `PUT`, `PATCH`, and `DELETE, are only meaningful relative to a reference: that is, you may modify some files on a branch, but what happens under the covers is that new trees and blobs are created, a new commit is created, and the reference is updated to point to the new commit.
+So `PUT`, `PATCH`, and `DELETE`, are only meaningful relative to a reference: that is, you may modify some files on a branch, but what happens under the covers is that new trees and blobs are created, a new commit is created, and the reference is updated to point to the new commit.

 ## API Documentation